Skrimpton/Kommander--konsole-qdbus-script/README.md

 <br>

 ### kommander clear all
-  Sends clear command to all other sessions in current window, if ps -p says "zsh" is the currently running process
+  Sends clear command to all other sessions in current window, if ps -p SESSION-PID -o comm= says "zsh" is the currently running process

 <br>

 ### kommander clear all windows
-  Sends clear command to all other sessions in all windows,  if ps -p says "zsh" is the currently running process
+  Sends clear command to all other sessions in all windows,  if ps -p SESSION-PID -o comm= says "zsh" is the currently running process

 <br>